-I liked the singing part, but the readings and homilies were hypnotically unintelligible to me.
-Some middle-aged woman announcing, "A letter from St. Paul to the Thessalonians," was my cue to check out--I had no idea what Thessalonians were.
-Sounded like some Dr. Seuss thing, or space aliens.
-Ephesians?
+I liked the singing part, but the readings and homilies were monotoned gibberish.
+A middle-aged woman announcing, "A letter from St. Paul to the Thessalonians," was my cue to check out.
+I had no idea what Thessalonians were.
+Sounded like a Dr. Seuss thing, or space aliens.
 Colossians?
 Martians?
 Had nothing to do with me.

-I passed the time by flipping though the hymnal and memorizing lyrics.
-I’d sing them later on when at last I recovered my solitude, perhaps while walking reverently through the woods in my parents' backyard, disturbing the quiet with my soft, inquisitive rendition of "Here I Am, Lord," feeling like someone was definitely listening to me--a Prince wandering through the same woods at the same time, no doubt…
+I passed the time flipping though the hymnal, memorizing the lyrics to my favorite songs.
+I’d sing them later on when at last I recovered my freedom and my solitude, perhaps while walking reverently through the woods in my backyard, disturbing the quiet with my soft, inquisitive rendition of "Here I Am, Lord.”
+I fancied myself a princess, singing to no one and yet, singing to someone—a Prince wandering through the same woods at the same time, no doubt…

-Inevitably, as we passed him in the garage on our way to the car, one of us kids would protest, "Why doesn't dad have to go?"
+Every now and then, as we passed him in the garage on the way to the car, I couldn't help but protest.

 "He's a Presbyterian," my mother would answer, conclusively.

 She went to great lengths as a mother.
 On cold winter mornings, when it was especially hard to get up for school, rather than flip on the lights and rip away our covers, she would put our outfits in the dryer for a few minutes and entice us out of bed with toasty clothes.

-My sister and I rolled with laughter.
-"Mom, you're such a pushover!"
+My sister and I roared with laughter.

-It also means that she'd be really hard-pressed to discuss religion with you.
+It also means she'd be really hard-pressed to discuss religion with you.
 It might make you uncomfortable, even offend you, and what would be the point of that?
 You'll probably make it to heaven one way or another, doing what you're already doing.
-Maybe she doesn't feel like she's knowledgeable enough to discuss the faith, or maybe she doesn't even believe in it 100% herself.
+Maybe she doesn't feel knowledgeable enough to discuss the faith, or maybe she doesn't believe in it 100% herself.
 Maybe, like the volunteer group, her heart's not fully in it, but she shows up anyway.

 My mother frustrated me in this regard.
-She would insist we pray before meals and attend Sunday morning Mass and Wednesday night catechism, but for whatever reason, her own personal spiritual life was invisible to me.
+She insisted we pray before meals and attend Mass and catechism class, but her own personal spiritual life was invisible to me.